olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/add-payment-method.md

 {{< note success >}}
 **Note**
-For this release of Tyk-Cloud, we are only supporting card payments
+For this release of Tyk Cloud, we are only supporting card payments
 {{< /note >}}

 4. If you are upgrading from a free trial, enter your card details and click Save